Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 A photograph should evoke an emotion from your audience.
 So when you evaluate your background, ask yourself what someone will feel or know when they see it behind your subject.

 Is it a honky-tonk bar that generates a bit of excitement, or something dark & moody?
-Find the emotion you want, and then find a background that supports it.
+Find the emotion you want and a background that supports it.

 If you find a background that makes you feel something, then it will make your audience feel something, too.

-Remember that your background doesn't have to be cliché in order to be relevant.
+Remember that your background doesn’t have to be cliché to be relevant.
 You can put an Olympic downhill skier on top of a skyscraper and still have relevance.

 She represents all of America, not just those on snowcapped mountains.

 Don’t be afraid to play with perspective to make your subject seem much larger or smaller than the background.
 You can be very creative when coming up with relevance.

 There’s nothing wrong with a farmer in front of a tractor.
 People get it, and that may tell the story you need to share.
 However, there’s more than one way to tell a story.